-CILOs Type of TLA 1-3 Students will attend lectures and tutorials to learn the fundamental concepts of cryptography and the principles of information security.
-They will be given case studies in which they learn how the security problems at different levels are solved in practice.
-4 Students will be given hands-on works by which they could practice the solutions to security problems.
+CILOs Type of TLA 1-2 Students will attend lectures and tutorials to learn the principles of information security management.
+They will learn how the security problems at different levels are solved in practice.
+3 Students will be given hands-on works by which they could discover information security problems and provide solutions in real-world settings.